 Beatriz Fernández Fuertes is a Marie Sklodowska-Curie postdoctoral fellow at the Department of Biology, University of Girona, where she also teaches.
-Her main interest is the male aspect of fertility, specifically the interactions between sperm and the female reproductive tract that are required for successful fertilization and pregnancy.
-Her current project aims to understand how immune modulation of the maternal reproductive tract by seminal plasma and sperm contributes to pregnancy success in cattle.
+Her main scientific interest is the male aspect of fertility.
+In recent years, her research has focused on the interactions between male factors and the female reproductive tract, with a special interest on the regulation of the maternal immune tolerance towards the embryo in different animal models (bovine, donkey and pig).

 Dr. Fernández Fuertes obtained her degree in Veterinary Medicine from Universidad Complutense de Madrid in 2012.
 She also holds a MSc degree in Veterinary Medicine from the same institution, and a MSc degree in Pharmacoeconomics from the Universidad Carlos III (Madrid, Spain) both obtained in 2013.
 She received her PhD in Reproductive Biology from University College Dublin (Ireland) in 2016, where she was also awarded a two year postdoctoral fellowship funded by Science Foundation Ireland.